A Tale of Two Monopolies: Introduction

-Beyond the two classes of distributions, the same analysis also fully identifies optimal mechanisms for other prominent distributions that have not been solved previously.
-First, when $\zeta$ is concave but not monotone, which is the case for a truncated normal distribution, we show that $\overline{u}$ is characterized by at most two cutoffs $b^0$ and $a^1$ such that $1-\overline{u}$ has slope $0$ for $x_1 < b^0$ and $-1$ for $x_1 \geq a_1$; moreover, $1-\overline{u}$ coincides with $\zeta$ in between.
-In particular, for truncated normal distributions, $\zeta$ is strictly concave with a peak equal to one half of its mean.
-Hence, when the mean is zero, the optimal mechanism necessitates probabilistic bundling with an infinite menu size.
-In contrast, when the mean is positive, the two cutoff values coincide, and the optimal mechanism simplifies to a deterministic one (mixed bundling).\footnote{\citet{schmalensee1984gaussian} pioneered the investigation of bundling strategies for bivariate normal distributions (without truncation) but he restricted attention to pure bundling and mixed bundling.} Second, when $\zeta$ is convex, which is the case for a truncated Pareto distribution, the mechanism sells at most two bundles: a grand bundle for types to the left of a cutoff $a^1$ and a bundle $(q,1)$ with $q<1$ for types to the right of $a^1$.
-Again, when $q>0$, the optimal mechanism requires randomization, but the menu size is finite.
-In general, as long as $\zeta''(.)$ does not switch sign too frequently, the MR conditions reduce solving the optimal indirect utility function to solving an optimization problem with few variables.
-The feature closely resembles solving partitional signals for information design.\footnote{See, for instance, \citet{roesler2017buyer} , \citet{dworczak2019simple}, \citet{kleiner2021extreme}, \citet{chen2023information}, and \citet{bergemann2024bidder}.}
+The same analysis also identifies optimal mechanisms for other distributions that have not been solved previously.
+First, when $\zeta$ is concave but not monotone, which is the case for a truncated normal distribution, we show that $\overline{u}$ is characterized by at most two cutoffs $b^0 \leq a^1$ such that the bundle $(0,1)$ is sold to types to the left of $b^0$ and the grand bundle is sold to types to the right of $a_1$; moreover, $1-\overline{u}$ coincides with $\zeta$ between the two cutoffs.
+For a truncated normal distribution, $\zeta$ is strictly concave and peaks at one half of the peak of the density.
+If $\zeta$ peaks at zero, the smaller cutoff equals zero ($b^0=0$), and the optimal mechanism features probabilistic bundling with an infinite menu size.
+In contrast, when the peak of $\zeta$ is positive, our simulation reveals that the two cutoffs coincide, and the optimal mechanism features mixed bundling with no randomization.\footnote{\citet{schmalensee1984gaussian} pioneers the investigation of bundling strategies for bivariate normal distributions (without truncation) but restricted attention to deterministic mechanisms.} Second, when $\zeta$ is convex, which is the case for a truncated Pareto distribution, the mechanism sells at most three bundles: above the 45-degree line, the grand bundle for types to the right of a cutoff $a^1$ and another bundle $(q,1)$ with $q<1$ for types to the left of $a^1$.
+Again, when $q>0$, the optimal mechanism features what we call ``probabilistic mixed bundling''.
+In general, as long as $\zeta''$ does not switch sign too frequently, FOC and SOC reduce solving the optimal indirect utility function to solving an optimization problem with few variables, which is reminiscent of solving partitional signals for information design.\footnote{See, for instance, \citet{dworczak2019simple,kleiner2021extreme,chen2023information,bergemann2024bidder}, and \citet{lyu2023coarse}.} Moreover, based on Corollary 1 of DDT, we offer a sufficient condition for the optimality of $\overline{u}$ to pin down these remaining variables.